Showbiz Reporter Quits the Razz for Edinburgh Public Relations Career

 Experts in Digital PR

 She added: “I knew from newspapers that the agency is extremely well regarded in the traditional media.
-What really surprised me was the depth of Holyrood Partnership’s digital work.
+What really surprised me was the depth of Holyrood PR’s digital work.

 “The clients I am working with give me tremendous scope to be creative.
 Most have a strong consumer focus and that in itself makes the work really enjoyable.